 Marion’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Marion is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Marion does not have a public transit system used by locals to get to and from work.

-The percentage of people in Marion with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.25% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Marion with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.86% of adults in Marion have a bachelor's degree or advanced degree.

 Marion is an extremely ethnically-diverse city.
 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Marion, accounting for 52.49% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Marion, accounting for 46.42% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Marion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marion include German, Irish, English, European, and French.
+Important ancestries of people in Marion include German, Irish, English, Scottish, and European.

 The most common language spoken in Marion is English.
 Other important languages spoken here include Spanish and Polish.